Police: Death toll in Afghan capital mosque bombing now 21 | Law-Order

 Police: Death toll in Afghan capital mosque bombing now 21

-A bombing at a mosque in the Afghan capital of Kabul during evening prayers killed at least 21 people, including a prominent cleric, and wounded at least 33, eyewitnesses and police said Thursday.
+A bombing at a mosque in the Afghan capital of Kabul during evening prayers killed at least 21 people, including a prominent cleric, and wounded at least 33 others, eyewitnesses and police said Thursday.

 - Country: